CHAPTER THIRTY—CONDITIONS

 He couldn’t believe their only hope of finding them lay in the power of a mouse turned disembodied, anthropic A.I.
 It was despicable.

 “Why don’t you go home, Rich,” Eve’s voice made Richard jump.
-“Sue’s due for an update.
+“Su’s due for an update.
 Take Sesame home and see what information you can both come up with.
-I’ll hold down the fort here, work on Sesame’s body.
+I’ll hold down the fort here, work on Sesame’s body, and check in frequently.
 I think I might have some old photos from the early Larkspur days.
 I’ll bring them in if I can find them, if you want to swing by tomorrow.”

 “Okay.”
 Richard stood up slowly.
 “Thank you.
 I’ll get my stuff together.”